-8. Often feels anger or resentment about situations in life or in society which seems unjust, aggravating or simply annoying.
+8. Often feels anger or resentment about situations in life or in society which seem unjust, aggravating, or simply annoying

 Category Two: Sensitivity About Others

-15. Has a hard time accepting critical feedback, even when given reasonably and constructively.
+15. Has a hard time accepting critical feedback, even when it's given reasonably and constructively

-18. Often feels awkward in group situations, and feels uneasy/not being able to be oneself.
+18. Often feels awkward in group situations and feels unable to be oneself

-19. Feels self-conscious in romantically intimate situations.
-Excessively worry about partner’s approval.
-Unreasonably afraid of being judged or rejected by romantic partner.
+19. Feels self-conscious in romantically intimate situations; excessively worries about partner’s approval; is unreasonably afraid of being judged or rejected by partner

 Category Three: Sensitivity About One’s Environment

-20. Feels uncomfortable in large public crowds, in a room full of people talking, or with too many things occurring simultaneously.
+20. Feels uncomfortable in large public crowds, in a room full of people talking, or when too many things are occurring simultaneously

-22. Startles easily by sudden noises, fast traffic, or other unpleasant surprises.
+22. Startles easily at sudden noises, fast traffic, or other unpleasant surprises

-Again, while some highly sensitive individuals may be acutely affected by just one or two of the traits above, others may be over-stimulated by more on the list.
+Again, although there are many positive qualities to being a highly sensitive person, this article focuses on aspects of high sensitivity which adversely affect one’s happiness and well-being.
+While some highly sensitive individuals are affected by just one or two of the traits above, others may be overstimulated by more on the list.

 © 2017 by Preston C. Ni.
 All rights reserved worldwide.
 Copyright violation may subject the violator to legal prosecution.